-IBM Corp. is moving to add intelligence to solid-state drives (SSDs) by putting SSD-specific data placement and monitoring capabilities into software across its storage
+IBM Corp. is moving to add intelligence to solid-state drives (SSDs) by putting SSD-specific data placement and monitoring capabilities into software across its storage and server platforms.

 Industry analysts and storage administrators agree that intelligent management needs to be the next phase in solid-state drive technology now that all of the major storage vendors support SSDs in their arrays.
 EMC Corp.
 CEO Joe Tucci calls it Phase 2 for solid-state drives, but IBM is the first major storage vendor to add these features widely across its product line by developing new applications and upgrading existing hierarchical storage movement software to work specifically with SSDs.